Mreg38/CIT114_Fall2021/Week 01 notes.md

 ### Introduction to Information Technology

 #### Current and Future needs for IT specialist:
-1. Data overload
+1. Data overload - Being able to process large amounts of data
-2. Mobile and Wireless Usage
+2. Mobile and Wireless Usage - Working with smartphones, tablets and laptops using hotspots and other roaming ability devices
-3. Could Services
+3. Cloud Services - Many businesses no longer operate their own "server farms" and use third-party hosting platforms to maintain data
-4. Bandwith for Video
+4. Bandwith for Video - Video conferencing has become more popular so more network bandwidth is needed to support them

 #### The Four Pillars of an IT Framework:
 1. Infrastructure - hardware and software that a network runs on